Free Real Estate Purchase Agreements | PDF | Word

 Real Estate Purchase Agreements

-Purchase agreements are most commonly used for creating a transaction between a buyer and a seller of residential real estate.
-The purchase agreement will outline the final negotiations between the parties including the sales price, contingencies, and when the closing must occur.
-In most transactions, the agreement will be dependent on the buyer obtaining financing from a local financial institution, therefore, it’s recommended that the seller not agree to any sales contract unless the buyer is preapproved or prequalified for the loan.
+A purchase agreement is most commonly used to create a transaction between a buyer and a seller of residential real estate.
+It will outline the final negotiations between the parties, including the sales price, contingencies, and when the closing must occur.

 By State